 The Boulder Recovery 14-Day Men’s Christian Intensive offers the same treatment as the traditional intensive but through the lens of faith.
 The Boulder Recovery Intensive is in a spacious cabin in the Rocky Mountains.

-Moving Forward with Begin Again Institute
+Moving Forward With Begin Again Institute

 What is childhood trauma?
 It’s trauma that can come in many forms and affect your life in many different ways.
 If you experienced trauma as a child, it may still be impacting you in your adult life.